 New Frontier in Additive Manufacturing

-Evidently, the market demanded a solution, so BigRep pioneered the patented MXT® (Metering Extruder Technology.)
+Evidently, the market demanded a solution, so BigRep pioneered the MXT® (Metering Extruder Technology.)
 The result: transformative throughput and high repeatability; two unique selling points of BigRep’s next generation of large-scale 3D printers—the BigRep PRO and the BigRep EDGE.

 BigRep’s MXT® (Metering Extruder Technology) is set to redefine additive manufacturing.
-When compared to traditional FFF technology, the new patented innovation by BigRep, is capable of printing speeds of 1,000 mm /s—on the BigRep EDGE and exceeding 600 mm /s on the PRO.
+When compared to traditional FFF technology, the new innovation by BigRep, is capable of printing speeds of 1,000 mm /s—on the BigRep EDGE and exceeding 600 mm /s on the PRO.
 Importantly, these print speeds are achievable without diminishing the accuracy of the print.
 Marangell, who has decades of experience in additive manufacturing, explained in detail how MXT® works and why, with controlled extrusion and a Bosch Rexroth CNC system—a new level of throughput is possible.

 Furthermore, BigRep’s materials are developed in partnership with BASF—the largest chemical producer in the world.
 Engineering-grade materials, now possible on the BigRep PRO extend the possible applications for large-scale 3D printing—once a major barrier in industrial AM.
 Thermoplastic materials can now be used in both new printers, but the BigRep EDGE, due to be released in Q2 2019 has an even wider range of high-performance materials such as ABS/ASA, PC, PP, and PEI (Ultem.)